Former Director, Solar Decathlon

 You are here

-Linda Silverman is Director of the Department of Energy’s Solar Decathlon, an award-winning design competition that increases public awareness of renewable energy, energy efficiency and innovative building design.
-The Solar Decathlon challenges university schools of architecture and engineering to design, build and operate highly efficient solar powered houses.
-Linda has been at the Energy Department since 1988, and has worked on a variety of issues, including workforce development and education, renewable energy market analysis, and climate change policy.
-Linda holds a M.A. in International Affairs from the Johns Hopkins University School of Advanced International Studies and a B.S. in Finance from the University of Colorado.
+Linda Silverman is the former director of the Department of Energy’s Solar Decathlon, an award-winning design competition that increases public awareness of renewable energy, energy efficiency and innovative building design.
+Before her retirement, Linda worked at the Energy Department beginning in 1988 on a variety of issues including workforce development and education, renewable energy market analysis, and climate change policy.
+Linda holds a M.A. in international affairs from the Johns Hopkins University School of Advanced International Studies and a B.S. in finance from the University of Colorado.

 Energy Jobs Inspired by the Solar Decathlon